sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 * **OperatingMode** - The radios can operate in one of three different modes: Multipoint, Point-To-Point, and Virtual Circuit.
 See [Operating Modes](http://docs.sparkfun.com/SparkFun_LoRaSerial/operating_modes/) for more information.

   + MODE_MULTIPOINT (0) - A single server with multiple clients.
 All radios may broadcast to all other radios, but data is not guaranteed to be received by the other radios.
-This mode is great when real-time transmission is necessary and the application is able to tolerate some loss of data.
+This mode is great when real-time transmission is necessary and the application can tolerate some loss of data.

   + MODE_POINT_TO_POINT (1, default) - Communications between two LoRaSerial radios with guaranteed delivery of frames or the link breaks.